deepsense-ai/db-ally/extra/prompt_tuning/README.md

 This folder contains scripts for prompt tuning and evaluation.
 Prompts (programs) used in dbally:

-- `FILTERING_ASSESSOR` - assesses whether a question requires filtering.
+- `FilteringAssessor` - assesses whether a question requires filtering.
-- `AGGREGATION_ASSESSOR` - assesses whether a question requires aggregation.
+- `AggregationAssessor` - assesses whether a question requires aggregation.

 All evaluations are run on a dev split of the [BIRD](https://bird-bench.github.io/) dataset.
 For now, one configuration is available to run the suite against the `superhero` database.